powsybl/powsybl-diagram/docs/single_line_diagrams/model/graphBuilderCreationRequirements.md

 Each node has a `componentTypeName` that is related to a `ComponentLibrary`.

-* an easy way to add nodes with components that are not in the NodeFactory is to create a Node with `NodeFactory.createNode`.
+* an easy way to add nodes with components that are not in the NodeFactory is to create a Node with `NodeFactory.createNode`. <br/>
 See `test.raw.TestAddExternalComponent`.
 * Nodes that are to be drawn connected to a BusBar shall have this ability.
-  No need to care about that rule as an adapted node (a `Node` with `BUS_CONNECTION` component) will be inserted between the bus and the node if the node is not directly connected to the bus.
+  No need to care about that rule as an adapted node (a `Node` with `BUS_CONNECTION` component) will be inserted between the bus and the node if the node is not directly connected to the bus.<br/>
   Note that:
     * This ability is given to some components in `layout.LayoutParameters.componentsOnBusbars`.
       By default, this is set with `DISCONNECTOR` (`BUS_CONNECTION` is implicit as it is necessary for the algorithm to work).